flaxandteal/flaxandteal-website/content/clients/_index.md

 We worked closely with the Office of National Statistics to enhance and improve the search functionality on their existing site.
 This involved using advanced Natural Language Processing techniques, Kubernetes container orchestration, and enhancing geo-location searching.

 We utilised ElasticSearch to augment location-based search functionality and improve search accuracy.
-We re-developed select pages within the front-end of the existing site to match the new internal design.
+We re-developed select pages within the front-end of the existing site to match the new internal design, based on client specification.

 ---

 Flax & Teal were winners of the OpenDataNI Innovation & Outreach Fund 2020 & 2021, for our work surrounding [Our Raging Planet](/products#our-raging-planet-orp) and our work with open data and Covid-19.

 We utilised Northern Irish open data surrounding Covid-19 cases and vaccinations, after conducting user-research with key stakeholders.
-We collated the data and displayed findings through interactive Python-based graphs.
+We collated the data and displayed findings through interactive Python-based graphs for end-users.

 ---

 We developed a web-based platform for HR management and dashboard analytics.
 Developing both back-end and front-end to client specification, to transform how skill gaps are addressed in employment.

-Working closely with YFor, we developed tailored dashboards according to user requirements, and developed both client and user front-ends.
+Working closely with YFor, we developed tailored dashboards according to user requirements, and developed both client and user front-ends, with multiple levels of user access.

 ---